observablehq/plot/README.md

 The supported stack options are:

+- **offset** - the offset (or baseline) method
-- **order** - the order in which the data points are stacked
+- **order** - the order in which stacks are layered
 - **reverse** - true to reverse order
-- **offset** - sets the offset (or baseline) method

 The following order methods are supported:

-- null - default, stack the data points in input order
+- null - input order
-- *value* - stack the data points in value order (from smaller to larger).
+- *value* - ascending value order (or descending with **reverse**)

-These two methods do not ensure consistency of the series order across the stacks, and can lead to criss-crossing paths.
-The following methods, on the contrary, maintain a consistent order of series:
-- [array of *z* values] - stack the series in the order given by this arbitrary array of *z* values; the array will usually be defined manually or with [d3.groupSort](https://github.com/d3/d3-array/blob/master/README.md#groupSort)
-- *sum* - stack the series in the order given by the sums of their values; equivalent to [d3.stackOrderAscending](https://github.com/d3/d3-shape/blob/master/README.md#stackOrderAscending), and [d3.stackOrderDescending](https://github.com/d3/d3-shape/blob/master/README.md#stackOrderDescending) if combined with *reverse*.
+- *sum* - order series by their total value
-- *appearance* - stack the series in the order given by the location (*x*) of their maximum value; equivalent to [d3.stackOrderAppearance](https://github.com/d3/d3-shape/blob/master/README.md#stackOrderAppearance).
+- *appearance* - order series by the position of their maximum value
-- *inside-out* - stack the series in an order such that the earliest series (according to the maximum value) are on the inside and the later series are on the outside.
-This order is recommended for streamgraphs in conjunction with the wiggle offset.
-See [Stacked Graphs—Geometry & Aesthetics](http://leebyron.com/streamgraph/) by Byron & Wattenberg for more information.
-Equivalent to [d3.stackOrderInsideOut](https://github.com/d3/d3-shape/blob/master/README.md#stackOrderInsideOut).

-The **reverse** option reverses the order.
+- *inside-out* - order the earliest-appearing series on the inside
+- an array of *z* values

+The **reverse** option reverses the effective order.
+For the *value* order, Plot.stackY uses the *y*-value whereas Plot.stackX uses the *x*-value.
+For the *appearance* order, Plot.stackY uses the *x*-position of the maximum *y*-value, and Plot.stackX uses the *y*-position of the maximum *x*-value.
+If an array of *z* values are specified, they should correspond to the *z* values for all series, and specify the order of those series; this array is typically hard-coded or computed with [d3.groupSort](https://github.com/d3/d3-array/blob/master/README.md#groupSort).
+This *inside-out* order is recommended for streamgraphs in conjunction with the *wiggle* offset; see [Byron & Wattenberg](http://leebyron.com/streamgraph/).

+The input order (null) and *value* order can lead to criss-crossing paths: unlike the other order methods, they do not guarantee a consistent series order across stacks.

 The stacking algorithm tracks two values, *lo* and *hi*, both starting at zero for each stack.
 Considering the values in the given *order*, it progresses by adding non-negative values to the current *hi*, and negative values to the current *lo*.
 The value of *lo* or *hi* before adding is saved in *y1*, and the new value is saved in *y2*.